ekedonald/1-Linux-Practice-Project/README.md

 It has two acceptable options (flags):
 * -L or logical prints environment variable content, including symbolic links.

-* -P or physical prints the actual pth of the current directory.
+* -P or physical prints the actual path of the current directory.

 ```bash
 pwd